Chelsea Carey eliminated at Grand Slam event after loss to Satsuki Fujisawa | TSN

 Carey eliminated at Grand Slam event after loss to Fujisawa

-CHARLOTTETOWN — Canada's Chelsea Carey was eliminated at the HearingLife Tour Challenge on Friday morning after dropping a 5-1 decision to Japan's Satsuki Fujisawa.
+In other Draw 14 results, Sweden's Isabella Wrana booked a quarterfinal spot with a 6-3 win over the American team usually skipped by Tabitha Peterson.

+Cory Thiesse, who's throwing fourth stones as Peterson is on maternity leave, will face Japan's Satsuki Fujisawa later Friday for a spot in the quarterfinals.

-Carey's Winnipeg-based team played as a threesome at the Grand Slam event as second Emily Zacharias was unavailable.
+Fujisawa beat Chelsea Carey 5-1 earlier in the day to eliminate the Winnipeg-based team.
+Carey's squad was playing as a threesome as second Emily Zacharias was unavailable.

 Third Karlee Burgess threw a game-low 57 per cent as the Carey side fell to 1-3.

-In other early games at the Bell Aliant Centre, Brad Gushue of St. John's, N.L., defeated Scotland's Cameron Bryce 6-3 and Switzerland's Silvana Tirinzoni beat Scotland's Rebecca Morrison 6-3.
+In other early games at the Bell Aliant Centre, Brad Gushue of St. John's, N.L., defeated Scotland's Cameron Bryce 6-3 and Tirinzoni beat Scotland's Rebecca Morrison 6-3.

 American John Shuster made a hit in an extra end for a 7-6 victory over Italy's Joel Retornaz.

-Three more draws are scheduled for later in the day.
-The finals are scheduled for Sunday.
+Two more draws are scheduled for later in the day.
+The playoffs begin Saturday afternoon and the finals are scheduled for Sunday.

 This report by The Canadian Press was first published Oct.
 4, 2024.